 You work very hard (mentally and physically) as a professional athlete for your money.
 While gross income is clearly defined in the Internal Revenue Code, no code section deals specifically with tax deductions for professional athletes.

-In this post, I will talk about what you can safely deduct on your taxes as a business expense, how you can substantiate and what are some specific tax deductions available to professional athletes.
+In this post, I will talk about what you can safely deduct on your taxes as a business expense, how you can substantiate it, and what are specific tax deductions available to professional athletes.

 Deducting “Ordinary and Necessary” Expenses for Professional Athletes

 Under the IRC, for business expenses to be deductible, they need to be “ordinary and necessary.”
 That’s very vague and requires one to look at case law and other precedents.
-Whether you like it or not, playing sports, receiving income and incurring expenses is just like running a business – the business of YOU.
+Whether you like it or not, playing sports, receiving income, and incurring expenses is like running a business – the business of YOU.